 The Time Series Widget menu has two features to help optimize sensor data collection for export to a .csv file.
-Snap to Latest captures the most recent data and Zoom isolates specific events from a larger data sample (see Exporting Data Files on page 42.)
+Snap to Latest captures the most recent data and Zoom isolates specific events from a larger data sample.

-Figure 32 - Time Series Widget Menu
+Figure 31 - Time Series Widget Menu